Existence of strong solutions to the steady Navier-Stokes equations for a compressible heat-conductive fluid with large forces: Introduction

 The aim of the present paper is to establish the existence of strong solutions to the steady compressible heat-conductive Navier-Stokes system (\ref{scns}) without any smallness assumption on the external forces $\f$ and $\g$, when the Mach number is small.

-We mention that in the isentropic flow case, the existence of weak solutions or strong solutions under small Mach number for large external forces has been extensively investigated.
+We mention that in the isentropic flow case, the existence of weak solutions or strong solutions for large external forces has been extensively investigated.
 Lions \cite{Lions98} first proved the existence of weak solutions under the assumption that the specific heat ratio $\gamma>1$ in two dimensions and $\gamma>5/3$ in three dimensions.
 The restriction on $\gamma$ actually comes from the integrability of the density $\varrho$ in $L^p$, and in fact, the higher integrability of $\varrho$ has, the smaller $\gamma$ can be allowed.
 In \cite{NS04} Novotn\'y and Stra\v{s}kraba showed the existence of weak solutions for any $\gamma>3/2$ if $\f$ is potential and $\g =0$.
 By deriving a new weighted estimate of the pressure, Frehse, Goj and Steinhauer \cite{FGS}, Plotnikov and Sokolowski \cite{PS05} established an improved integrability for the density under the assumption of the $L^1$-boundedness of $\varrho\bu^2$ which was not shown to hold unfortunately.
+Plotnikov and Sokolowski \cite{PS07} proved the existence of renormalized solutions to the Dirichlet boundary value problem for the compressible Navier-Stokes equations for all $\gamma>4/3$.
 In 2008, B\v{r}ezina and Novotn\'y \cite{BN08} was able to prove the existence of weak solution to the spatially periodic problem for any $\gamma>(3+\sqrt{41})/8$ when $\f$ is potential and $\g =0$, or for any $\gamma>(1+\sqrt{13})/3\thickapprox1.53$ when $\f ,\g\in L^\infty$, without assuming the $L^1$-boundedness of $\varrho \bu^2$, by combining the $L^\infty$-estimate of $\triangle^{-1}P$ with the (usual) energy and density bounds.
-Then, in the framework of \cite{BN08}, Frehse, Steinhauer and Weigant \cite{FSW,FSW09} established the existence of weak solutions to the Dirichlet boundary value problem for any $\gamma>4/3$ in three dimensions and to the spatially periodic or mixed boundary value problem for $\gamma=1$ (isothermal flow) in two dimensions.
-Recently, Jiang and Zhou \cite{JZ11,JZ12} proved the existence of weak solutions to the spatially periodic or Dirichlet boundary value problem in $\mathbb{R}^3$ for any $\gamma>1$.
-The existence of strong solutions was shown by Choe and Jin \cite{CJ00} when the Mach number is small, by exploiting the known results for the incompressible steady Navier-Stokes equations.
+Then, in the framework of \cite{PS05-1}, Frehse, Steinhauer and Weigant \cite{FSW,FSW09} established the existence of weak solutions to the Dirichlet boundary value problem for any $\gamma>4/3$ in three dimensions and to the spatially periodic or mixed boundary value problem for $\gamma=1$ (isothermal flow) in two dimensions.
+Recently, Jiang and Zhou \cite{JZ11} proved the existence of weak solutions to the spatially periodic problem in $\mathbb{R}^3$ for any $\gamma>1$ by establishing a new weighted estimate.
+More recently, the existence for the slip and Dirichlet boundary value problems for $\gamma>1$ was shown by Jessl\'e and Novotn\'y \cite{JN13}, and Plotnikov and Weigant \cite{PW13}, respectively.
+Furthermore, we emphasize that the existence of strong solutions was shown by Choe and Jin \cite{CJ00} when the Mach number is small, by exploiting the known results for the incompressible steady Navier-Stokes equations.

 Now, we rewrite (\ref{scns}) in the form of the Mach number.
 After scaling and a straightforward calculation we obtain the following dimensionless form of the steady full compressible Navier-Stokes equations: